-Companies with a Global plan can streamline the job creation process by establish dependencies between Job and Org fields and their values.
+Companies can streamline the job creation process by establish dependencies between Job and Org fields and their values.
 Instead of having to pick from all available fields and values at the same time, job creators select details in sequence, and pick from only fields and values that are relevant to the job.
 Each choice they make determines the next available fields and values.

 As a result, even for companies with complex and large organizational structures, job creators can easily create jobs and eliminate errors to ensure accurate reporting.

 Want this feature?
 Ask your Customer Success Manager about the SmartGlobal add-on.

 - Company A organizes its hiring into the following structure: Business Unit -> Business Type -> Division -> Cost Center -> Job type.